languagetool-org/languagetool/languagetool-language-modules/pl/src/main/resources/org/languagetool/resource/pl/readme.txt

 TAGSET

-The tagset used is roughly similar to IPI/NKJP corpus tagset, and described in more detail in the readme_pl.txt file.
+The tagset used is roughly similar to IPI/NKJP corpus tagset, and described in more detail in the tagset.txt file.
 See also www.nkjp.pl.

 Morfologik, (c) 2007-2013 Marcin Miłkowski.